-The Sound of Silence is a song released in 1965 that became a smash hit worldwide, making it to the top 10 list in the U.S., the UK, Australia, Germany, the Netherlands, and Japan.
+The Sound of Silence is a song released in 1965 by Simon and Garfunkel that became a smash hit worldwide, making it to the top 10 list in the U.S., the UK, Australia, Germany, the Netherlands, and Japan.
 In 2012, the song was added to the National Recording Registry in the Library of Congress for being culturally important.
 Created by Art Garfunkel and Paul Simon, the song has an interesting story behind it — one that concerns Art Garfunkel and his close friend Sanford Greenberg.

 According to Greenberg, the song was a tribute to his strong bond with Garfunkel and the latter’s sacrifice, which ended up providing comfort to Greenberg when he lost his sight.
 Greenberg and Garfunkel met in their first week at Columbia University.
 It was Garfunkel who initiated the contact, coming over to say “Hi.”
 Soon, the two became roommates and found that they shared a common interest in music and poetry.
 The two young men made a pact to always be there for each other when faced with trouble.